LaoSparrow/ProxyProtocolSocket/README.md

-# TerrariaPP
+# ProxyProtocolSocket
-This plugin allows you to accept proxy protocol v1 & v2(have not tested) in Tshock Server to get the real client ip behind a load balancer.
+This plugin helps TShock server to accept proxy protocol v1 and v2 (haven't been tested yet), and to get the real client ip address behind a proxy.

-The load balancer must either support proxy protocol v1 or v2 or otherwise the connection will be dropped.
+Please note that TShock server will only allow proxied connections after installing this plugin.